saa-ts-dacs/dacs/part_I/chapter_1.md

 *   A preliminary accession record
 *   A MARC 21 record not linked to other MARC 21 records
-*   A database record in a repository’s collections management database that describes archival materials only at a single level
+*   A database record in a repository's collections management database that describes archival materials only at a single level
 *   A METS (Metadata Encoding and Transmission Standard)<sup>2</sup> record for a description of archival materials

 Single-level descriptions can describe archival materials at _any level_, from large accumulations commonly referred to by archivists as collections, record groups, fonds, or record series, to single items and any level in between.
 They can, however, only describe that material at one level.